Lentils are my favorite sprouts…

 - 1 teaspoon coriander

-- salt and pepper to taste
+- sea salt and pepper to taste

-- fresh chopped cilantro (2 tablespoons or more, optional)
+- 2+ tablespoons fresh chopped cilantro (optional)

-Steam your sprouted lentils (about 3 cups) until al dente.
+Steam sprouted lentils until al dente.
 Pour into a bowl.
-Over medium high heat, add 1/4 cup of olive oil to a skillet.
-Toss in 2 to 3 cloves of chopped garlic.
-When garlic begins to sizzle, add 1 teaspoon of cumin and 1 teaspoon of coriander.
+Over medium high heat, add olive oil to a skillet.
+Toss in garlic.
+When garlic begins to sizzle, add cumin and coriander.
 Stir for about 30 seconds.

 Dish #3: Sprouted Lentil Tacos

-- homemade taco seasoning (below)
+- homemade taco seasoning (see below)

-- 1/4 teaspoon garlic powder or 1 teaspoon
+- 1/4 teaspoon garlic powder

-- 1/4 teaspoon onion powder or 1 teaspoon
+- 1/4 teaspoon onion powder

-- 1/4 teaspoon crushed red pepper flakes or 1 teaspoon
+- 1/4 teaspoon crushed red pepper flakes

-- 1/2 teaspoon paprika or 2 teaspoons
+- 1/2 teaspoon paprika

-- 1 1/2 teaspoons ground cumin or 2 tablespoons
+- 1 1/2 teaspoons ground cumin

-- 1 teaspoon sea salt or 4 teaspoons
+- 1 teaspoon sea salt

-- 1 teaspoon black pepper or 4 teaspoons
+- 1 teaspoon black pepper